‘We have to move with the times’ - votes for 16 and 17 year olds backed in West Sussex

 “At 16 we can get married or enter a civil partnership, serve in the armed forces, pay tax and make other key decisions but currently we don’t get a say on who runs our councils and government.
 We think that’s wrong and it’s great that senior councillors think the same.”

-The topic generated a huge amount of discussion on the Observer’s Facebook pages.
+The topic generated a huge amount of discussion on the Herald and Gazette Facebook pages.

-Comments included ‘they have little life experience at that age’ and ‘they vote with their emotions rather than their heads’.
+Comments included ‘they don’t have enough experience of life’, ‘most are not mature enough’, ‘let them be children’ but also ‘young people deserve a say in their future’,

-But one reader said: “Yes because it’s their future and they have the benefit of learning current politics at school so are probably better informed than most.”
+But another reader wrote: “Let them have a crack, it will be them most affected in the coming years, so let them have a say.”